Bodo Sperlein

-Bodo Sperlein a German-born designer based in London, known for his work across multiple disciplines, including luxury homeware, lighting, tableware, and consumer electronics.
+Bodo Sperlein is a German-born designer based in London, known for his work across multiple disciplines, including luxury homeware, lighting, tableware, and consumer electronics.
 His designs merge traditional craftsmanship with contemporary aesthetics, and he has collaborated with internationally renowned brands across Europe, Asia, and the Americas.
 He is the creative director of the brand 'Bodo Sperlein' - a creative consultancy and luxury product design studio based in the Oxo Tower in London.

 His works are in permanent museum collections, including Die Neue Sammlung in Munich.
 His work has also been exhibited at major institutions, including Pinakothek der Moderne in Munich, the Victoria & Albert Museum (V&A) in London, and the Valencia Fine Arts Museum in Spain.

 Sperlein has designed design exhibitions, including ‘Jugendstil.
-Made in Munich’ at the Kunsthalle München (2024), in collaboration with the Münchner Stadtmuseum; ‘Illuminata’ at the Chiesa Cristiana Protestante for Milan Design Week (2023); and ‘Menu 1’ at the Sant’Angelo Monastery during Fuorisalone – Milan Design Week (2024).
+Made in Munich’ at the Kunsthalle München (2024), in collaboration with the Münchner Stadtmuseum; ‘Illuminata’ at the Chiesa Cristiana Protestante for Milan Design Week (2023); and his annual design exhibition 'Menu' held during Milan Design Week (2024-).

-Career
+Early Career

 Sperlein studied 3-D Design at Camberwell College of Arts (part of the University of the Arts London).
 After graduating, he remained in the United Kingdom, establishing his London-based studio in 2000.

 Sperlein gained early recognition through his collaboration with Browns, the influential London fashion store widely regarded as a pioneer in shaping trends and defining contemporary luxury.
 His homeware collection for Browns was a significant milestone in his career, positioning him within the high-end design sector.
 Sperlein worked with Nymphenburg, the German porcelain manufacturer founded in 1747, to create a large collection spanning tableware, lighting, and sculptural pieces.
 His designs for Nymphenburg brought a contemporary perspective to the brand's centuries-old porcelain-making traditions.

 In 2008, Bodo was invited to participate Swarovski Crystal Wedding Project, creating table decorations inspired by the institution of marriage.
 Sperlein also designed the original perfume bottle for Agent Provocateur under the leadership of its founder, Joseph Corré.